Arachni/arachni/README.md

 Plugins add extra functionality to the system in a modular fashion, this way the core remains lean and makes it easy for anyone to add arbitrary functionality.

-- ReScan  (`rescan`)-- It uses the AFR report of a previous scan to extract the sitemap in order to avoid a redundant crawl.
 - Passive Proxy  (`proxy`) -- Analyzes requests and responses between the web app and the browser assisting in AJAX audits, logging-in and/or restricting the scope of the audit.
 - Form based AutoLogin (`autologin`).